martinfrances107/rust_d3_geo/README.md

 # rust_d3_geo

 This is a port of the [d3-geo](https://github.com/d3/d3-geo) library into a RUST library crate/package.
 It is in a very early development phase.
-That is only one sub module 'rotaions' has gone through phase 1.
+That is only sub modules 'rotaions' and 'polygon_contains' has gone through phase 1.

 ## Phase 1